Sydius/websocket-relay/README.md

 openssl req -new -x509 -key key.pem -out cert.pem -days 365
 ```

-For production, use certificates from a trusted Certificate Authority (CA) like Let's Encrypt.
+For production, use certificates from a trusted Certificate Authority (CA) like
+Let's Encrypt.

-**Note**: When TLS is enabled, the relay only accepts secure WebSocket connections (wss://).
-To support both ws:// and wss://, run two separate instances on different ports.
+**Note**: When TLS is enabled, the relay only accepts secure WebSocket
+connections (wss://).
+To support both ws:// and wss://, run two separate
+instances on different ports.

 ## Reverse Relay Setup

-Configure your reverse relay (nginx, Apache, etc.) to forward WebSocket connections to this relay with the appropriate Host header.
-The relay will route based on the domain in the Host header.
+Configure your reverse proxy (nginx, Apache, etc.) to forward WebSocket
+connections to this relay with the appropriate Host header.
+The relay will
+route based on the domain in the Host header.

 Example nginx configuration: